-Camps and Departments that have functioned in close cooperation with the Auxiliary are the most successful.
-All Camps known to me that have had no Auxiliary are now weak or dead.
-I can think of nothing so tewarding as harmonious cooperation between our Order and the Auxiliary at all levels-Camp, Department and National.

-Applause followed the reading of the report of the Commander-in-
+Camps and Departments that have functioned in close cooperation are the most successful.
+All Camps known to me that and no Auxiliary are now weak or dead.
+I can think of nothing so rewarding as harmonious cooperation between our Order and the Auxiliary at all levels-Camp, Department and National.
+Applause followed the reading of the report of the Commander in

 Chief.
 Senior Vice Commander-in-Chief Grant: You have just heard this splendid report of Commander-in-Chief Davis.
 What is your pleasure?

-Past Commander-in-Chief Coffin: I move that it be received, accepted and referred to the Committee on Officers' Reports; and I wish to pay this past year.
-We, of this organization, applaud him for his thoughtfulness, for his keen, intelligent consideration, at all times, to the problems confronting this organization.
-We should pay tribute to Commander-in-Chief Davis for the endless time, money and effort given this year; and even though we may not agree fully with him at all times, we must applaud his efforts in our behalf.
+Past Commander-in-Chief Coffin: I move that it be "ved, accepted and referred to the Committee on Officers' Reports; and I is to pay personal tribute to our Commander-in-Chief for his excellent woll; pay this past year.
+We, of this organization, applaud him for his though for his keen, intelligent consideration, at all times, to the problems confronting this organization.
+We should pay tribute to Commander-in-Chief his efforts in our behalf.
 (Seconded by Past Department Commander Fred E. Colwell, New York; and carried.)